Naming your handmade business or Etsy shop: the 3x5x7 method to help you pick the best name for your creative business

 The success of your online store does not depend on whether you’re using Shopify or WordPress.

-You have to make a decision so that you can move on and start worrying about what really matters, which is bringing traffic to your site and converting this traffic into paying customers.
+You have to make a decision so that you can move on and start worrying about what really matters, which is bringing traffic to your ecommerce site and converting this traffic into paying customers.

 Liberating?
 I thought so!